Define Dataset Schema

 Define Schema

-The Schema tab allows you to select whether nested JSON automatically unpacks, and lists the Dataset’s Unique Fields and Derived Columns.
+The Schema tab allows you to select whether nested JSON automatically unpacks, and lists the Dataset’s Unique Fields and Calculated Fields.

 Unique Fields lists all the unique fields seen in events from this dataset.
 You can modify a field’s data type here if needed.